zerobounce/zerobounce-dotnet-api-v1/README.md

 zeroBounceAPI.apiKey = "Your API Key"; //Required
-zeroBounceAPI.emailToValidate = "Email address your validating"; //Required zeroBounceAPI.ipAddress = "IP address the email signed up with"; //Optional zeroBounceAPI.readTimeOut = 200000;// "Any integer value in milliseconds zeroBounceAPI.requestTimeOut = 150000; // "Any integer value in milliseconds
+zeroBounceAPI.emailToValidate = "Email address your validating"; //Required zeroBounceAPI.ipAddress = "IP address the email signed up with"; //Optional

+//Depending on how you use the API, you might want it to time out faster, for example on a registration screen.
+//Normally the API will return results very fast, but a small percentage of mail servers take upwards of 20+ seconds to respond.
+//If the API times out, it will return a status of "Unknown" and a sub_status of "timeout_exceeded"

+zeroBounceAPI.readTimeOut = 200000;// "Any integer value in milliseconds
+zeroBounceAPI.requestTimeOut = 150000; // "Any integer value in milliseconds